darshitj15/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-A machine learning model for movie recommendation system using Matrix Factorization
+A machine learning model for movie recommendation system using Matrix Factorization technique.